 Other Safety Points For Horse Fencing

 Gates must be secure and strong because horses break through weak gates.
 The horse may want to come in because it is hot outside, it’s buggy, they want grass on the other side of the fence, dinner time or they want to be with another horse outside of the paddock.

 Gates should be chained or latched up securely where the horse can’t fiddle the gate open.
 Some horses may require more than one latch and clip in case one broke, there’s a backup.

 Often metal or wooden gates are used.
-You can use electric gate fencing which plastic handles that have a metal hook, hook onto a loop of electric tape or rope.
+You can use electric gate fencing which has plastic handles that have a metal hook, hook onto a loop of electric tape, or rope.